Panoptikum-social/blog.panoptikum.social/pages/listener-manual.md

   contributor with further information
 * more... you get the 10 latest podcasts and more

-### Latest Epsiodes
+### Latest Episodes

 Under latest episodes you find those podcast episodes, that were recently published.
-Panoptikum regulary checks the listed podcast feeds for new episodes and gets the episode information from the feed.
+Panoptikum regularly checks the listed podcast feeds for new episodes and gets the episode information from the feed.
 You see the  title of the episode, the name of the podcast, the names of the contributors and date plus publishing time.